2022 NJCAA DI Men’s Outdoor Track & Field Rating Index – Week 5

-Let’s take a look at the most recent installment of the NJCAA Division I Men’s Outdoor Track & Field National Rating Index, which was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – For the fifth-straight week, South Plains (Texas) owns a commanding lead in the 2022 NJCAA Division I Men’s Outdoor National Track & Field Rating Index as the Week 5 edition was released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NJCAA Division I — Men's Outdoor Track & Field

 Barton (Kan.)
 CC

 South Plains (Texas) – the defending co-champions – made up nicely after a week off, increasing its lead back over 300 points.
 The Texans have eight national leaders among its 29 top-10 performances.
 The big news was the makeup of national leaders went from five individual events and three relays to six and two, respectively.
 The newest individual leader is Justin Guy in the 110 hurdles at 13.75w; he joins Jeremy Bembridge in the 400 (46.17), Kimar Farquharson in the 800 (1:46.88), Chris Robinson in the 400 hurdles (50.96), Kudakwashe Chadenga in the high jump (2.22m/7-3¼) and Thomas Nieto in the pole vault (5.41m/17-9).
 The Texans also continue to lead the 4×400 (3:06.58) and 4×800 (7:20.31) relays as well.

 Remaining No. 2 is Cloud County (Kan.)
 CC.
 The T-Birds increased its number of top-10 marks to 19, led by hammer thrower Mohamed Ahmed at 65.74m/215-8.
 Vincent Ugwoke rates No. 2 in the discus at 55.37m/181-8.